 Aspiring dental hygienists must complete a dental hygiene program, and most states require that that program be accredited by the Commission on Dental Accreditation.
 The BLS notes that graduates generally earn a certificate or associate's degree in dental hygiene.

 Dental hygiene programs usually are two years in length and combine classroom instruction with clinical work in laboratories.
 Coursework may cover dental anatomy, periodontolgy and radiography.
 While participating in clinical labs, students typically learn to remove plaque, apply cavity sealants, process x-rays and teach patients proper oral hygiene.

 Dental hygiene professionals who wish to advance in their careers may enroll in bachelor's or master's degree programs with the goal of becoming office managers, teachers or researchers.
 With additional education, hygienists may become fully licensed dentists.

 After their education is complete, dental hygienists must be licensed to practice.
 Although requirements vary from state to state, all states accept the written exam administered by the American Dental Association's Joint Commission on National Dental Examinations.
 Each state also administers a clinical exam.
 These tests typically are taken during the final year of study within a dental hygiene program.

 Dental hygienists deal with patients and therefore should be good listeners and communicators, in order to accurately assess a patient's dental condition.
 Additionally, solid manual dexterity and coordination is necessary to treat a patient's teeth.

 Salary and Career Outlook for Dental Hygienists

-According to the U.S. Bureau of Labor Statistics (BLS), the fast-growing dental hygienist profession should experience a 19% growth rate between 2014 and 2024.
-In May 2015, the BLS listed a median salary of $72,330 a year for dental hygienists, with California, New Mexico and District of Columbia listed as the highest-paying states.
+According to the U.S. Bureau of Labor Statistics (BLS), the fast-growing dental hygienist profession should experience a 11% growth rate between 2018 and 2028.
+In May 2018, the BLS listed a median salary of $74,820 a year for dental hygienists, with Alaska, California and Washington listed as the highest-paying states.